MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/text.md

 #### Testing a Specific Language

-It can be tricky to switch the simulator or a device to different languages, particulary during development when you want to test different cultures quickly.
+It can be tricky to switch the simulator or a device to different languages, particularly during development when you want to test different cultures quickly.

 You can force a specific language to be loaded by setting the `Culture` as shown in this code snippet: